zhaoweih/Shadowsocks-Tutorial/README_en.md

 ![](./images/libev/7.png)

-Finally, you need to disable the firewall on your system.
-Paste the following command and enter.
+⚠️ Attention: You need to disable the system firewall at the end.
+Just paste the following command and press Enter **(this step is important; otherwise, the server connection may fail)**.

 ```bash
 systemctl stop firewalld